 “Well, there you have it,” Yakima said with a snort.
 “He’s become food for some lucky scavenger.”

 “That’s my brother you’re talking about,” Aenek snapped.

 “He’s a sweet boy, but I never quite liked him.
-No offense, Aenek,” Mikia said.
+No offence, Aenek,” Mikia said.

-“There’s a possibility that you’re not considering,” Asharos said.
+“There’s a possibility you’re not considering,” Asharos said.
 Their eyes focused back on him.
-“His only logical destination could have been Aren’march.
-These bikes don’t have the range to get anywhere else before running out of fuel.
-Maintenance reports that there are no fuel canisters missing, so wherever he went, he only had the fuel in the bike to use.
+“His only logical destination was Aren’march.
+These speeders don’t have the range to get anywhere else before running out of fuel.
+Maintenance reports that no fuel canisters are missing, so wherever he went, he only had one tank.
 While the possibility exists that he perished out on the plain, it’s equally possible that he arrived safely at his destination.”